1. The Bachelor

 “It’s not a lot of money,” says former bachelor Ben Flajnik in the book.
 “They don’t want it to be like you’re going on this for the money.
 It’s enough to cover your expenses while you’re gone.”

-Infamous Bachelor spoiler Reality Steve claims that the bachelors themselves usually make around $100,000, which rounds out to over $8,000 per episode, assuming 12 episodes per season.
+Infamous Bachelor spoiler Reality Steve claims that the bachelors themselves usually make at least $100,000, which rounds out to over $8,000 per episode, assuming 12 episodes per season.

 Confirmed: Contestants earn $0, the bachelorette earns a few grand per episode.

 This spin-off of “The Bachelor” kicked off in 2003 and it reverses the game — this time, it’s the men who earn nothing, while the Bachelorette gets a paycheck.

 The size of that paycheck, however, can vary pretty drastically from person to person.

 Season 3’s bachelorette Jen Schefft regrets having “wimped out” in salary negotiations and netted less than $100,000, according to the book “Bachelor Nation.”
 Season 2 star Meredith Phillips says she was paid just $10,000 for her entire appearance.

 Season 8 bachelorette Emily Maynard, however, reportedly made $250,000 for her season.